yusasa16/kamado/packages/@kamado-io/page-compiler/README.md

 # @kamado-io/page-compiler

 Page compiler for Kamado.
-Compiles Pug templates to HTML, applies layouts, and formats the output.
+A generic container compiler that applies layouts and formats the output.
+Template compilation is handled via `compileHooks`.

 ## Installation